 The walk today is relatively easy with some short sections of beach walking and a few hills.
 Keep an eye out for Koalas near Shelly beach!

-Day 2: Shelly Beach to Parker Hill
+Day 2: Shelly Beach to Parker Inlet

 Today the walk starts off by heading away from the coast and into towering forest of Mountain Ash, a characteristic feature of this part of the Great Otway National Park.